rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-ii.md

 If I were to do the compiler contest again in Racket, would I?
 Absolutely.
 Automatic memory management alone outweights most of these issues.
 Sometimes Java is allowed for the contest, but my Racket code is still much concise and straight-to-the-point than what I would write in Java.

-If I really had any choice of language though, I would pick between Python or something in the ML-family (OCaml, F#).
+If I really had any choice of language though, I would pick between Python or something in the ML-family (csharp, F#).
 Scala seems fine too, maybe Ruby if I'm not too rusty to still use it.